 Additionally, many of our students work as geotechs at local oil and gas exploration firms.
 These opportunities provide hands-on training and exposure to petroleum exploration.
 Most provide significant compensation in addition to valuable experience.

 Geoscience and Environmental Science Colloquium Series

 The Geosciences Club is involved in numerous geology-and environmental science-related projects.
 This very active group organizes and executes field trips, produces research on local geology, and engages in community service.
-An on-campus e-waste collection was one of our most successful efforts last year.

 Midwestern State Geosciences is also the home of the Epsilon Zeta Chapter of Sigma Gamma Epsilon, a national honor society for geosciences majors.
 This organization selects students who maintain a high overall and major GPA.
 The society also organizes program-wide field trips and activities.